I’ve had the pleasure of visiting Little Venice many times over the years, in every season, and it never loses its magic.

 Little Venice junction and canals

 To fully experience Little Venice itself, you’ll find a wide range of activities both on land and on the water.
-If you prefer to be on a boat, several companies offer leisurely trips to Camden, allowing you to savor every moment while enjoying insightful commentary from the guide throughout the journey.
+If you prefer to be on a boat, several companies offer leisurely trips to Camden, allowing you to savour every moment while enjoying insightful commentary from the guide throughout the journey.

 For those who prefer to stay on land, a leisurely stroll along the canal is a delightful option.
 You can also enjoy a performance by visiting the Puppet Theatre Barge or the Canal Café Theatre.